3.1. Application of new digital and biotechnological technologies to improve the quality and conservation of dairy products

 Participants: INIAV, UAVEIRO, UEX, CTAEX

-The work carried out within the scope of this action has been disseminated in:
+In addition, the work carried out within the scope of this action has been disseminated in: